raffoe/eliraffo.github.io/README.md

 # Elijah Raffo
 An operations and business analyst with a passion for utilizing information to create and implement impactful solutions.
 Completed analytic projects in business operations, large datasets, automation, and measuring key performance indicators.

-Has experienced working within in a fast-paced environment, building a team, learning complex business systems, communicating complex concepts, being a self-starter, and problem solving.
+Has experienced working within a fast-paced environment, building a team, learning complex business systems, communicating complex concepts, being a self-starter, and problem solving.

 # Professional Qualifications, Experience, and Projects:
 ### [Resume](eliraffo.github.io/AlphaResume_ERaffo(2019).pdf)